 - U.S. History

-The Florida Standards Alternate Assessment (FSAA) is provided for qualifying students whose disabilities prevent them from accessing FSA, even with the available accommodations.
+The Florida Standards Alternate Assessment (FSAA) is provided for qualifying students whose disabilities prevent them from accessing FAST, even with the available accommodations.
 FSAA tests students on the Florida Standards Access Points (FS-APs) for ELA and math and the Next Generation Sunshine State Standards Access Points (NGSSS-APs) for science and social studies, learning standards designed for students with significant cognitive disabilities.

-If your students are in grade 7 or above, they will face a computer-based FSA assessment this year.
+If your students are in grade 7 or above, they will face a computer-based assessment this year.
 Whether it’s their first or fifth time taking a virtual test, they’ll need time and space to prepare — not just for the content they’ll be tested on, but for the environment they’ll be tested in.

 Practice for the Florida Standards Assessments in Edulastic

-Good news: Edulastic has already uploaded FSA practice test content to our Edulastic Public Library — so providing virtual test practice is easier than ever!
+Good news: Edulastic has already uploaded practice test content to our Edulastic Public Library — so providing virtual test practice is easier than ever!
 All you have to do is set up a free Edulastic account, and you’ll be able to welcome your students into practice test sessions (or use the tool with your real class tests).

 Ready to get started?